Parent and Student Responsibilities

 - My child knows the location of his or her bus stop.

-- Leave home early enough to arrive at your bus stop on time.
+- Leave home early enough to arrive at your bus stop at least five minutes prior to the expected pick up time.

 - Wait for your bus in a safe place, well off the roadway.